Supporting the Health and Community Services Industry

 A great announcement this week that the Community Information Exchange is now available in Western Australia

 All of Community in one place

-We have been part of the development of a new single signin process across different community software services in conjunction with Community Information Support Services as part of the Community Information Exchange
+We have been part of the development of a new single sign-in process across different community software services in conjunction with Community Information Support Services as part of the Community Information Exchange

 15 July 2015 Service Linker logs 5000 events has more questions than answers!

 Service Linker has logged over 5000 service delivery events with some interesting results.
 Contact us for more information